trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-2.md

 ### Step 2: Sale page

-Edit Sale Page on `./src/OffersPage.tsx:
+Follow these steps to implement a page to show the bottles for sale in the `./src/OffersPage.tsx` file:

-1. Add this code inside the file:
+1. Add this code inside the file :

     ```typescript
     import { InfoOutlined } from "@mui/icons-material";